-Is the bidder a South Carolina Certified Minority Business? \square Yes \square NO Is the bidder a Minority Business certified by another governmental entity? \square Yes \square NO

-is so, preuse list the certifying governmental entity.
+Is the bidder a South Carolina Certified Minority Business? \Box Yes \Box NO Is the bidder a Minority Business certified by another governmental entity? \Box Yes \Box NO If so, please list the certifying governmental entity:

-Will any of the work under this contract be performed by a SC certified Minority Business as a subcontractor? \Box Yes \Box NO

-If so, what percentage of the total value of the contract will be performed by a SC certified Minority Business as a

-subcontractor?
-Yes NO
+Will any of the work under this contract be performed by a SC certified Minority Business as a subcontractor? \Box Yes \Box NO If so, what percentage of the total value of the contract will be performed by a SC certified Minority Business as a subcontractor? \Box Yes \Box NO

-Will any of the work under this contract be performed by a minority business certified by another governmental entity as a

-subcontractor?
-Yes NO
+Will any of the work under this contract be performed by a minority business certified by another governmental entity as a subcontractor? \square Yes \square NO

-If so, what percentage of the total value of the contract will be performed by a minority business certified by another

-governmental entity as a subcontractor? □ Yes □ NO
+If so, what percentage of the total value of the contract will be performed by a minority business certified by another governmental entity as a subcontractor? \Box Yes \Box NO

-If a certified Minority Business is participating in this contract, please indicate all categories for which the Business is
+If a certified Minority Business is participating in this contract, please indicate all categories for which the Business is certified:

-certified:

 □ Traditional minority

 □ Traditional minority, but female

-□ Women (Caucasian females)
+- □ Women (Caucasian females)

-□ Hispanic minorities
+- □ Hispanic minorities

-□ DOT referral (Traditional minority)
+- □ DOT referral (Traditional minority)

-□ DOT referral (Caucasian female)
+- DOT referral (Caucasian female)

-□ Temporary certification
+- □ Temporary certification

-□ SBA 8 (a) certification referral
+- □ SBA 8 (a) certification referral

-□ Other minorities (Native American, Asian, etc.)
+- □ Other minorities (Native American, Asian, etc.)

-(If more than one minority contractor will be utilized in the performance of this contract, please provide the information

-above for each minority business.)
+(If more than one minority contractor will be utilized in the performance of this contract, please provide the information above for each minority business.)

-SUBMITTING REDACTED OFFERS (MAR 2015): If your offer includes any information that you marked as "Confidential," "Trade Secret," or "Protected" in accordance with the clause entitled "Submitting Confidential Information," you must also submit one complete copy of your offer from which you have removed or concealed such information (the redacted copy).
-The redacted copy should (i) reflect the same pagination as the original, (ii) show the empty space from which information was redacted, and (iii) be submitted on magnetic media.
-(See clause entitled "Electronic Copies - Required Media and Format.")
-Except for the information removed or concealed, the redacted copy must be identical to your original offer, and the Procurement Officer must be able to view, search, copy and print the redacted copy without a password.
-[04-4030-2]

-V. QUALIFICATIONS

-If so please list the certifying governmental entity:
+VII.
+Qualifications